Grooving in Green: 2010–2011: Post Traumatic Stress

 In early 2010, GIG travelled to Stanton Manor Studios in Hertfordshire to record its debut studio album, Post Traumatic Stress, which was produced by Stephen Carey.
-Carey provided additional guitars on the title track, "Post Traumatic Stress", as well as on the track, "Escape Myself", which also featured bass from Fields of the Nephilim bassist Tony Pettit.
+Carey provided additional guitars on the title track, "Post Traumatic Stress", as well as on the track, "Escape Myself".
 The album was mastered by Andy Jackson, best known for his work with the British progressive rock band Pink Floyd.

 Post Traumatic Stress was released on 8 October 2010 by Inquisition Records.
 The album was well received by critics, with music writer Mick Mercer stating that the album was "a cool collection, with plenty of musically combustible uppity carousing you can’t fail to enjoy".
 Dominion Magazine, the Goth offshoot of Terrorizer Magazine, placed the album at #15 in their Top 20 Albums of 2010, with reviewer Piers Sixx calling it “a proper goth record, in the traditional sense", adding that there are "melodies to swoon to, vocals to please the ear and that nasty/nice guitar sound that made Children on Stun such a great band.
 A must have”.

 Russia's Gothic Rock placed the album at #5 in their Top 8 of 2010, describing the album as "brilliant and full of fun".

 The front cover features artwork by graphic artist John D'Anter depicting the band members outside the gates of Bedlam psychiatric hospital and asylum surrounded by various people and creatures including lunatics, masked figures and a plague doctor.

 To promote the album, GIG embarked on a tour of the UK followed by a headline slot at Helldorado festival 2011 in Norway.

 During the tour, new material was debuted that would ultimately feature on the next album.

 On 29 August 2011, the band signed to Independent label Glory & Honour Records.